Configurable Objects and Their Associations

 Organization Description

-Organizations are a container like object that allows us to group Sites and Profiles together for the purpose of reporting and tracking related logs to an organization.
-The Organizations tab is enabled for MSPs accounts be default and Enterprise accounts upon request.
+Organizations are container-like objects that group Sites and Profiles together for reporting and tracking related logs.
+The Organizations tab is enabled by default for MSP accounts and available for Enterprise accounts upon request.

 Organization Associations

-Originations are a top-level object that Sites and Profiles are assigned to.
+Organizations are top-level objects to which Sites and Profiles are assigned.

 Sites